 - 2 pounds pork butt roast cut into large pieces

 - 1 small tomato chopped

-- Put pork and all sauce ingredients into a pressure cooker, starting with the vegetables at the bottom.
+Put pork and all sauce ingredients into a Instant Pot, starting with the vegetables at the bottom.